 - As described by the American sociologist Charles Tilly, the modern state is created by organized crime as a way to settle military and political competition among more or less equal opponents.
-This has been the case with Western Europe and North America.
+This has been the case in Western Europe and North America.
 Mature democracy, therefore, is a product of competition between stationary bandits and institutionalized organized crime through political mechanisms, including labor unions.
-This is a long and expensive process; the pioneers took that approach because of the lack of alternatives, and, thereby, willingly or unwillingly, have created the contemporary open society.
+This is a long and expensive process; the pioneers that took this approach did so due to the lack of alternatives, and, thereby, willingly or unwillingly, created a contemporary open society.

-- As a result of absorption of one entity by another already mature jurisdiction (including ones created by means described above), with simultaneous acceptance of rules by all social groups (including strongmen) integrating into the democratic society.
-This can happen as the result of an occupation and removal of military aristocracy from power (the way it happened in Japan when it was occupied by the U.S.) or voluntarily, for example the way it happened during the secession of the three Baltic States from the U.S.S.R.
-Norms and institutions in the newly independent Baltic States were for the most part borrowed from the E.U.
-National elites and almost all social groups perceive such a transition to denote the country’s return to its original historically ordained path.
-By the early 2000s, former criminals and strongmen of the Russian-speaking Narva in Estonia had cleaned up their act and turned into law-abiding entrepreneurs and politicians.
+- As a result of the absorption of one entity by another already mature jurisdiction (including ones created by means described above), with simultaneous acceptance of rules by all social groups (including strongmen) integrating them into the democratic society.
+This can happen as the result of an occupation and removal of military aristocracy from power (the way it happened in Japan when it was occupied by the U.S.) or voluntarily, for example, the way it happened during the secession of the three Baltic States from the U.S.S.R.
+The Norms and institutions in the newly independent Baltic States were, for the most part, borrowed from the E.U.
+National elites; and almost all of the social groups perceivedsaid transition to denote the country’s return to its original historically ordained path.
+By the early 2000’s, former criminals and strongmen of the Russian-speaking Narva in Estonia had cleaned up their act and turned into law-abiding entrepreneurs and politicians.
 Some have even agreed to serve prison terms in order to remain within European jurisdiction.

-Georgia is a telling example of a policy reversal (after the political defeat of Mikheil Saakashvili) exposing the social mechanics of such transition.
+Georgia is a telling example of a policy reversal, after the political defeat of Mikheil Saakashvili, exposing the social mechanics of such a transition.
 During his time in power, Saakashvili succeeded in consolidating parts of the Georgian elite around the idea of importing good institutions and integrating into the European Union.
-He even managed to temporarily usurp the monopoly on violence, sidelining organizing criminal networks.
-However, to Moscow’s satisfaction, his successor Bidzina Ivanishvili has managed — with the help of the revanchist old political and criminal elites with ties to Russian organized criminal networks as well as with the Georgian clergy; and by using the institution of elections, capitalizing on his opponents’ crude mistakes as well as on the post-Soviet infantilism of certain civil activists — to freeze Georgian reforms and push the Saakashvili team out of Georgian politics.
+He even managed to temporarily usurp the monopoly on violence, sidelining organized criminal networks.
+However, to Moscow’s satisfaction, his successor Bidzina Ivanishvili managed — with the help of the revanchist old political and criminal elites with ties to Russian organized criminal networks, the Georgian clergy; and by using the institution of elections, capitalizing on his opponents’ crude mistakes as well as on the post-Soviet infantilism of certain civil activists — to freeze Georgian reforms and push the Saakashvili team out of Georgian politics.

 At this point, Ukrainian reforms also look like forced concessions by the Petro Poroshenko Administration to civil activists and business associations in wartime and under pressure from Europe and the U.S. Criminals networked with Russian organized crime as well as law enforcement officials remained in the camp of the corrupt bureaucracy.

-In Russia, the rut is even deeper, yet there are practically no real forces outside of the ruling class similar, for example, to the networks of entrepreneurs in Ukraine.
-The only functioning political mechanism in Russia is the FSB, whose regional directorates control investigations, law enforcement agencies, courts, criminals, bureaucrats (including governors sitting atop financial flows), and large business enterprises.
-In its structure and culture, such a mechanism is similar to organized crime which has taken control of the state, society and even international businesses.
+In Russia, the rut is even deeper, yet there are practically no real forces outside of the ruling class similar.For example; to the networks of entrepreneurs in Ukraine, the only functioning political mechanism in Russia is the FSB, whose regional directorates control investigations, law enforcement agencies, courts, criminals, bureaucrats (including governors sitting atop financial flows), and large business enterprises.
+Its structure and culture is similar to organized crime which has taken control of the state, society, and even international businesses.